Anglim/booksummaries/codecomplete.md

 <br>

 ## Prerequisite 3: Architecture (Top-Level Design)
 Software architecture is the high-level part of software design that concerns itself with system-wide constraints.
 Good architecture makes construction easy whereas bad arhcitecture makes construction nearly impossible.
-A good architectural document should have evidence that alternatives were considered.

-Here are the architectural components to consider:
+Here are 20 architectural components that should be considered in the doc:

 ### Architecture Component 1: Program Organisation
 The architecture should define the major building blocks in a program.
 These might be a single class or a subsystem consisting of many clases.
 Every feature listed in the requirements should have at least one corresponding building block.